madcampos/madcampos.github.io/src/content/blog/2024/01/accessible-colours.md

 1. WCAG 2.2 contrast algorithm.
 2. Accessible Perceptual Contrast Algorithm (APCA), the fancy new algorithm that will be used for WCAG 3.

-Then was just a matter of listing out the colours and picking them.
+With the list of colours in hand and a basic [`for...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) loop to iterate over them and calculate the contrasts, it was just a matter of picking the ones I liked most.

 ## Picking colours

-To generate the final list of colours I used a simple HTML `<form>` element with checkboxes representing all of the colours on the list, the ones that were not selected were styled to show only the colours hexadecimal code.
+To generate the final list of colours I used a simple HTML `<form>` element.
+Inside the form I ran the loop that generates contrasts and made it output the results to divs with checkboxes.

+That gave me a representation of all the colours on the list in a nice selectable way. to make things even more explicit, the colour checkboxes that were not `checked` were styled to show only the hexadecimal code and [go to the end of the list](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout/Ordering_flex_items#the_order_property).

-After that I set some pre-selection criteria, so all colours with a contrast of at least 5 on WCAG and 50 on APCA were pre-selected, all others were not.
+After that I set some pre-selection criteria to make my life easier: All colours with a contrast of at least 5 on WCAG and 50 on APCA were pre-selected, all others were not.

 Here is the end result: